Kenna is a former talent scout. She has also written and directed several commercials, cable shows and plays.

 A talent agent may work for various people that have specific talents.
 The most common, of course, are actors, but others who work with talent agents include models, singers, musicians, directors, screenwriters, authors, and professional athletes.

-Being a star is an agent's dream, not an actor's.— Robert Duvall
+Being a star is an agent's dream, not an actor's.

 How Does an Agency Work?

-The larger talent agencies provide training programs, called internships, for individuals who are interested in a career as a talent agent.
-The agency requires the intern to do errands and paperwork, at first: very little to do with working directly with talent.
+The larger talent agencies provide training programs, called internships, for individuals interested in a career as a talent agent.
+At first, the agency requires the intern to do errands and paperwork: very little to do with working directly with talent.

 I wish to be cremated.
-One-tenth of my ashes shall be given to my agent, as written in our contract.— Groucho Marx
+One-tenth of my ashes shall be given to my agent, as written in our contract.

 Is It Like Ari Gold in Entourage?